 - Closed accounts and inactive accounts

 There are several places you can download a copy of your credit report.
 For example, in the United States and Canada, you can use Credit Karma.
-Obtaining your credit report before applying for a mortgage will save you time, effort, and if you can increase your credit score, you’ll possibly even get a lower rate on the mortgage.
+Obtaining your credit report before applying for a mortgage will save you time, effort.
+And, if you can improve your credit score, you’ll possibly even get a lower rate on the mortgage.
 And for sure, that will save you money when owning a rental property!

 Once you have a copy of your credit report, go through it carefully.
 For starters, make sure you don’t have anything negative showing up.
 Well, if there’s something negative such as a late payment, ask yourself, is it accurate?
 Inaccurate negative info on your credit report will certainly drop your score, leading to paying a higher interest rate on the mortgage.
 And don’t fret, you don’t need a perfect credit score when buying a rental property.
 Rather, aim for a credit score north of 760.